VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

     **Finding Device Identifier**

     To find your Ecobee thermostat's device identifier:

         1. Log into the Ecobee customer portal (https://www.ecobee.com/consumerportal/index.html).
         2. From the Home screen click "About My Ecobee"
         3. The thermostat identifier is the serial number listed on the About screen

-    **CACHE_IDENTITY** - value must be specified however the user specifies the Driver HTTP Cache agent's identity during installation (for instance, if driver cache agent is installed with `-i platform.drivercache` this entry must also be `platform.drivercache`.)

-    **GROUP_ID** is an arbitrarily chosen identifier which should correspond to one name given to the thermostats for one Ecobee user account (all thermostats for that user account will be represented by this group id; group id does not affect the data in any way, it is used by the Driver HTTP Cache agent as a way of mapping drivers to their corresponding cached data).

 Registry Configuration
 ----------------------